shahmirthesquid/BladeTheoryXL/README.md

 https://www.amazon.ca/dp/B0CTBWQ91P

 ### ESC
 Stock power delivery board, and 30A BLHeli ESCS running OneShot125 protocol.
 ESCs are kinda bad, but after a custom tune they were alright.
 They didn't seem to have the precision of more modern ESCS using DSHOT protocol.
 I have the parts to replace these, but I'd like to ride these until they die so that I dont' make ewaste.
 ![image](motor_settings_blade_theory.png)

 ### Motors
 Stock 2206 size motors at 2450Kv

+### GPS
+Beitan BN-880 GPS unit for return to home failsafe functionality